huyvox3/doAn2/README.md

 ## 📄 License

-> This project does not include a license.
-All rights are reserved by the author.
+> This project is licensed under the MIT License.

 ---